AI-Gomez/zillow_clustering_project/README.md

 ### Results:
 Using Polynomial Regression to the 2nd Degree we were able to beat the Log Error Baseline by 91.8%.
 Of the 4 features used, one of those were a data clustering feature.

+### Data Replication
+Files needed for Data Replication can be found [here](https://github.com/AI-Gomez/zillow_clustering_project).
+A Env.py containing access rights to the Codeup SQL Database will be needed.

 ## Data Library
 | Feature |	Description |
 |---------|-------------|